danfuzz/lactoserv/doc/configuration/3-built-in-services.md

-* `bufferPeriod` &mdash; Duration indicating how long to buffer up log entries before writing them to the file, specified as a duration value as described in [Durations](./2-common-configuration.md#durations), or `null` to indicate "never check."
+* `bufferPeriod` &mdash; Duration indicating how long to buffer up log entries before writing them to the file, specified as a duration value as described in [Durations](./2-common-configuration.md#durations), or `null` to indicate "do not buffer."
 Optional and defaults to `null`.
 * `path` &mdash; Path to the log file(s) to write.
 When rotation is performed, a date stamp and (if necessary) sequence number are "infixed" into the final path component.